Looking for Answers?

 Difficulty learning or paying attention?

-Assessments take Up to 4 weeks to complete
+Assessments take up to 4-6 weeks to complete

 Learning Disability Assessments typically require 10-14 hours